matrix-org/matrix.org/content/docs/developers/_index.md

 A homeserver is a piece of software hosting accounts of Matrix users.
 It is bound to a single domain that cannot change over time.
-The accounts on a server have an identifier made of a local part (the user id), and a server part, which is the (vanity) domain of the homeserver.
+The accounts on a server have an identifier made of a local part (the username), and a server part, which is the (vanity) domain of the homeserver.
 A typical identifier would be

 ```txt